SitecoreSupport/Sitecore.Support.145992/readme.md

 * 147541 Resulting native query is logged partially and in DEBUG level.
 * 157546 Azure Search provider does not support full-text search.
 * 155653 Collection field types (multilist, treelist and so on) contain old values when got cleared.
+* 164633 The CloudSearchUpdateContext.Delete(IIndexableId) fails with an exception in case the search index does not contain any matching documents. (tag: 8.2.2.5)

 ## License